SharePoint/sp-dev-docs/docs/solution-guidance/Branding-and-site-provisioning-solutions-for-SharePoint.md

 ### File system

 SharePoint stores files in the file system ("hive").

-In SharePoint 2013, this location is called the "15-hive".
-The following is the path to the 15-hive.
+In SharePoint Server 2013 and SharePoint Server 2016, this location is called the "15-hive" or "16-hive".

+The following is the path to this location :

+SharePoint Server 2013 :
 	`%program files%/Common Files/Microsoft Shared/Web Server Extensions/15/`
+SharePoint Server 2016 :
+	`%program files%/Common Files/Microsoft Shared/Web Server Extensions/16/`

-The 15-hive includes several subfolders that store files you'll use when branding and provisioning sites.
+The 15-hive and 16-hive includes several subfolders that store files you'll use when branding and provisioning sites.

 ### Content databases

 Content databases store SharePoint content objects, such as site collections.
-A content database is automatically installed for every site collection when you deploy SharePoint 2013.
+A content database is automatically installed for every site collection when you deploy SharePoint Server 2013 or SharePoint Server 2016.
 All the content for a site collection is stored in one content database on one server.
 However, a content database can be associated with more than one site collection, and you can attach content databases to a SharePoint web application.
 You might need to move content from one content database to another, for example when the size of the content will soon exceed the size of the content database.

 Some characteristics of a content database vary depending on how the site collection is used.
 For example, sites are often write-intensive, while other types of content, such as read-only documents, are read-intensive.
 How content is used affects aspects of the content database, such as size and performance.